AtelierMizumi/cs2-movement-config/README.md

 ## The August 2nd CS2 Update

 Valve decided to merge the beta branch featuring bhopping fix, reduce the interval of velocity penalty.
 By limiting your fps to 64 using the fps_max 64 in CS2's console command, you can archieve 100% perf bhop, making bhop very consistent with velocity around 290-300 unit max (300 is the hard cap of movement speed).
-Ruby Rain's config provide a desync jump bind, this furthur enhance the chance of hitting perf.
+Ruby Rain's config provide a de-subticked jump bind, this furthur enhance the chance of hitting perf.

 ## Installation